insightsengineering/thevalidatoR/README.md

       - name: Build report 🏗
         uses: insightsengineering/thevalidatoR@main
+        # see parameters above for custom templates and other formats

       # Upload the validation report to the release
       - name: Upload report to release 🔼